hasadna/knesset-data-django/DEVELOPMENT.md

 * Some changes require creating a fresh DB, you can just delete test.db and run `KEEP_DB=1 ./manage.py test`

+Please note that reusing a db between tests is really a bad practice and a bad idea. you might be doing something wrong if you need this feature.

 ## Integrating with existing Django project (AKA Open Knesset)

 ##### preconditions / assumptions